-The Technology report at classic Google Analytics gives you a lot of information about your visitors — and used to give more.
+The Tech report at Google Universal Analytics gives you a lot of information about your visitors — and used to give more.

 It tells you the devices your visitors use, as well as their operating systems and browser choices.

 An operating system is something like Apple MacOS or Microsoft Windows.
 A browser is something like Chrome or Safari.
 This information could give you some ideas about the age and occupation of your visitors, although it’s no longer as clear cut as it used to be.

 The screenshot below shows the devices visitors to our lab site used, in the Universal Analytics view.
 We can see that the iPhone is far and away the most popular device among our visitors.
 We need to make sure the website looks good on an iPhone.

 The next shot shows the browsers our visitors use.

 Chrome is the most popular, followed by Safari.
 The market share chart below shows why this isn’t giving us any real insights into our visitors.